緊急事態! ローズウッド 規制の裏側に迫る 第四弾 - TC楽器 - TCGAKKI

 Postscript

-As in the case of new hakaranda, it is not as a substitute material,
+As in the case of New Hakaranda, it is not as a substitute material,

 As was the case with new hakaranda, the appeal and value of the wood itself is increasingly being appreciated!

-The new species are slipping into the role that rosewood used to play,
+Various new species of rosewood are emerging, and even other species are slipping into the role that rosewood used to play,

-Please keep an eye on them!
+Please keep an eye out for them!

 Leave a comment